Week 5

 A review of Urban Computing for Mobile Phone Traces [3]

 - This is a classic review of trajectory creation and mining which we saw in week 3.
-We will repeat much of the analysis mentioned in this paper in practical 2.

 Participate